plone/training/dexterity_2.rst

 In the `talklistview` we had to wake up all objects to access some of their attributes.
 That is ok if we don't have many objects and they are light dexterity-objects.
 If we had thousands of objects this might not be a good idea.

-Instead of loading them all into memory we could use catalog-indexes to get the data we want to display.
+Instead of loading them all into memory we will use catalog-indexes to get the data we want to display.

 Add a new file ``catalog.xml``